heygent/embanalysis/thesis/src/01-intro.md

 We're looking for clues of mathematical properties being encoded in the embeddings.
-As the results show, we find strong correlations between embedding dimensions and mathematical properties, the strongest one being magnitude (data) and a very interesting one being the distance between the number and their closest Fibonacci number.
+As the results show, we find strong correlations between embedding dimensions and mathematical properties, the strongest one being magnitude (data) and a very interesting one being the distance between the number and their closest Fibonacci number, with the catch that further study is needed to see if this strong connection comes from confounding factors.

 ## Methodology